titon/titon/readme.md

 # Titon #

-A PHP 5.3 micro framework that attempts to be extremely lightweight and fast, all the while being highly configurable.
+A PHP 5.4 modular framework that attempts to be extremely lightweight and fast, all the while being highly configurable.
 Many design principles have been implemented into the core infrastructure.
-Titon is a very experimental framework hoping to make heavy use of lambda functions and prototypal architecture, ala Javascript.
+Titon is a very experimental framework hoping to make heavy use of lambda functions and a separating functionality and logic into modular libraries.

 ### Features ###

-Modularity, Loose Coupling, Lazy-Loading, Design Patterns (Template, Observer, Decorator, Factory), Dependency Injection, ORM, System Hooks, Events and Event Listeners, Benchmarks, Inline Callbacks.
+Modularity, Loose Coupling, Lazy-Loading, Design Patterns (Template, Observer, Decorator, Factory, Memoization), Dependency Injection, ORM, System Hooks, Events and Event Listeners, Benchmarks, Inline Callbacks.

 ### Folder Structure ###